sebfisch/java-data/content/docs/features/sealed.md

 the `permits` clause is optional and would be inferred if it is omitted.
 In other cases, without nested sub-classes, a missing (or empty) `permits` clause is not allowed.
-It would also be an error to list a class in the `permits` clause that is not a direct descendent in the class hierarchy.

 All classes extending sealed classes (or implementing sealed interfaces) have to be declared either `final`, `sealed`, or `non-sealed`